Aitor4/BDAPRO-Learning-rate-SGD/GRP-19-Learning Rate Adaptation Techniques for Stochastic Gradient Descent-Çakal-Palacios Cuesta-Pumnea.md

 [Code](Sources/BDAPRO-Learning-rate-SGD)
 [Report](FinalReports/Report-BDAPRO-SGD-Issue19.pdf)

-Note that the code folder contains the logs resulting from our experiments, plots and a script to generate those plots (results folder), the small version of the datasets used (data folder), and our actual source code (mllib/src folder).
+Note that the code folder contains the logs resulting from our experiments, plots and a python script to generate those plots (results folder), the small version of the datasets used (data folder), and our actual source code (mllib/src folder).